jbeyerstedt/kirby-site-snippets/plg-masonry-readme.md

 If you don’t want to switch between fancybox and swipebox, you can of course delete not needed code.

-### usage:
+### Usage:
 If eveythig is set up, including the snippet in your template is quite ease.
-Simple put
+Simply put
 ```php
 snippet('plg-masonry-sb', array('currentPage'=>$page)); // for swipebox
 // OR